Rocket Metallic 🎨 RGB Color Code: #8A7F80

 except for metallic blue in the Toronado applications; 1970-1976 versions were metallic blue at first, then nonmetallic blue.
 The "Rocket" name disappeared

-Rocket Candy, or R-Candy, is a type of rocket propellant for model rockets made with sugar as a fuel, and containing an oxidizer.
-The propellant can be
+Rocket Candy, or R-Candy, is a type of rocket propellant for model rockets made with a form of sugar as a fuel, and containing an oxidizer.
+The propellant

 An antimatter rocket is a proposed class of rockets that use antimatter as their power source.
 There are several designs that attempt to accomplish this